-“Pinkalicious” is a fantastic children's book by Victoria and Elizabeth Kann.
-It tells the story of a little girl who can't stop eating her Mom's pink cupcakes…. and she eats so many that she turns pink!
-My youngest daughter loves this book, and so we themed her 5th birthday party around it.
-And since her's is a summer birthday, we held it outside on a lovely sunny day.
+Pinkalicious is a fantastic children's book by Victoria and Elizabeth Kann.
+It tells the story of a little girl who can't stop eating her Mom's pink cupcakes- and she eats so many that she turns pink!
+My youngest daughter loves this book, and so we planned a Pinkalicious Birthday Party for her 5th birthday!
+It turned out to be one of her favorite kids birthday parties!

-When the guests arrived, we set up a funny croquet game in the yard… after the girls hit the balls through the hoop, they had to follow the instructions on the top of the hoop- such as jump up and down 5 times while singing Happy Birthday or spin in a circle 5 times fast!
+When the guests arrived, we set up a “silly” croquet game in the yard using a kids croquet set kids croquet set .
+After the girls hit the balls through the wicket, they had to follow the instructions we posted on the top of the wicket- silly things like “jump up and down 5 times while singing Happy Birthday” or “spin in a circle 5 times fast”!

 Pinkalicious Lunch and Cake: